Matthes-Baer/nvim_config/README.md

   - When in `terminal` mode use `CTRL + ALT + ß` and then `<C-n>` to leave the `terminal` mode and switch to `normal` mode

-# TODO:
-- How to change size of Window (for Neotree and other)
-- Am Ende Repo public machen, damit ich es klonen könnte
-- Mit Next.js-Projekt oder so rumprobieren, um zu testen, welche Common commands mir fehlen würden (bspw.
-STRG + . oder zur File zu springen etc.?)
-- NeoTest für Jest und Rust ausprobieren (in general.lua plugin file)

 # Additional Information

 ## Telescope

 A fuzzy finder for Neovim, with the following plugins and tools:

-*The following is included in the current setup:*
+_The following is included in the current setup:_

 - telescope-file-browser.nvim → A file browser extension for Telescope that allows interactive file navigation.
 - telescope.nvim → The core fuzzy finder framework for Neovim.
 - plenary.nvim → A utility library required by Telescope for Lua functions and async operations.